mhanberg/blog/_posts/2022-04-15-the-comprehensive-guide-to-elixirs-for-comprehension.md

 The generators we've seen so far have been "list generators".
 The other type of generator is the "bitstring generator".
 The bitstring generator allows you to easily loop over a bitstring while correctly parsing bytes.

+For a primer on bitstrings, please see the fantastic guide on [elixir-lang.org](https://elixir-lang.org/getting-started/binaries-strings-and-char-lists.html#bitstrings).

 This is often very useful when parsing binary protocols like database protocols.
 Below is an example that demonstrates that each iteration of the comprehension reads the message length and then uses it to know how much more of the bitstring to read next.
 While the previous examples could be translated into various form of `Enum.map/2`, this example can only be achieved with normal recursion.

 ```elixir